 You’ve probably heard a lot of fuss about Disney+ recently, but it truly is a great new streaming channel, especially for keeping kids entertained.
 Get your kids onto classics like The Little Mermaid, Hercules and Lilo and Stitch.

-If you’ve recently invested in Disney+, Netflix or you just have a big collection of DVDs, now is the time to have that movie marathon you’ve been talking about.
+If you’ve recently invested in Disney+, Netflix or you just have a big collection of DVDs, a fun idea is to have that movie marathon you’ve been talking about.
 Turn the lights down and create your very own cinema with popcorn and surround sound.

 Arts and crafts

 There are lots of guides online for mixing colours for kids, and often all you need is a few different containers and some paints.
-This activity would also be perfect for an at-home art lesson for creative kids.
+This activity would also be perfect for an at-home art lesson for creative kids where they can get really involved with some finger painting.

 You might think knitting isn’t for kids, but there are plenty of great sets out there.
 Hobbycraft offers some great sewing and knitting kits, allowing kids to knit their own cuddly toys.